 Circular or highlighted occupations that will appear in multiple lists as well as those you have considered before and can find applicants.
 Enter these occupations in a separate list under the heading “Occupation Exploration”.

-For each occupation in your list, you will want to look at the job description, educational and other requirements, job outlook, an opportunity for advancement and earnings.
+For each occupation in your list, you will want to look at the job description, educational and other requirements, job outlook, opportunity for advancement, and earnings.

 You can get most of the information directly on job listings or, in fact, from websites like CareerBuilder and Glassdoor.